-Based on the reasons set out in this Report, the Panel recommends:
+Based on the reasons set out in this Report the Panel and Advisory Committee (as indicated below) make the following recommendations.

-- Adopt Hobsons Bay Planning Scheme Amendment C114hbay as exhibited and replace the Development Plan Overlay Schedule 2 with the Panel preferred version as shown in Appendix E to this report. - 2.
+- 1. Adopt Hobsons Bay Planning Scheme Amendment C114hbay as exhibited and replace the Development Plan Overlay Schedule 2 with the Panel preferred version as shown in Appendix E to this report. - 2.
 The Hobsons Bay City Council recommend the Minister for Planning issue the following planning permits as exhibited, following the approval of Amendment C114hbay: - a) Planning Permit PA1943532 for subdivision of 9A Sutton Street, South Kingsville - b) Planning Permit PA1943533 for subdivision of 41-59 Stephenson Street, South Kingsville.

-Based on the reasons set out in this Report, the Advisory Committee recommends:
+The Panel and Advisory Committee recommend:

-- 3. Consult the Department of Transport to ascertain if the 432 Bus Route should be amended to utilise the East-West access road and Sutton Street to access Blackshaws Road using the proposed traffic signals.
-If the change is supported, the Development Plan Overlay Schedule 2 and development plans may need to be modified accordingly. - 4.
-Treat uncontrolled cross intersections (excluding laneways) with traffic management and: - a) Amend the development plan(s) to show these intersections requiring traffic management - b) Resolve this issue during detailed design. - 5.
-Remove the redundant footpath from the railway reserve between Stephenson Street and the pedestrian rail crossing from the Northern Sub-Precinct Development Plan - 6.
-With respect to the land at 5-7 Sutton Street, South Kingsville: - a) Amend the Framework Plan in the Development Plan Overlay Schedule as included the Panel Preferred version in Appendix E: - to include the land in the colour depicting the 2-3 storey areas - to provide more detail about access to the land and the connection, if any, to the land to the north. - Modify the Northern Sub-precinct Development Plan to ensure the South Melbourne - Brooklyn High Pressure Gas Pipeline is referenced to be consistent with the Somerton - Altona Joint Venture pipeline.
+3. Consult the Department of Transport to ascertain if the 432 Bus Route should be amended to utilise the East-West access road and Sutton Street to access Blackshaws Road using the proposed traffic signals.
+If the change is supported, the Development Plan Overlay Schedule 2 and development plans may need to be modified accordingly.

+- 4. Treat uncontrolled cross intersections (excluding laneways) with traffic management and: - a) Amend the development plan(s) to show these intersections requiring traffic management - b) Resolve this issue during detailed design. - 5.
+Remove the redundant footpath from the railway reserve between Stephenson Street and the pedestrian rail crossing from the Northern Sub-Precinct Development Plan

+- 6. With respect to the land at 5-7 Sutton Street, South Kingsville: - a) Amend the Framework Plan in the Development Plan Overlay Schedule as included the Panel Preferred version in Appendix E: - to include the land in the colour depicting the 2-3 storey areas - to provide more detail about access to the land and the connection, if any, to the land to the north.

+Modify the Northern Sub-precinct Development Plan to ensure the South Melbourne - Brooklyn High Pressure Gas Pipeline is referenced to be consistent with the Somerton - Altona Joint Venture pipeline.